Skip to main content

 • All three busy, demand over 100: each account first gets its guarantee (20 + 30 + 10 = 60), then the remaining 40 is shared in proportion to those guarantees, up to each account’s cap.
 Anything that still doesn’t fit queues and dials as calls finish.

-• Provider saturated: the organization is rationed toward its guaranteed minimum; the guarantees above are preserved while bursting pauses.
+• One provider saturated: the organization is rationed toward its guaranteed minimum on that provider — the guarantees above are preserved — while calls on the organization’s other providers keep bursting normally.

 Who can manage it